What Fabrics and Features Should I Look for in a Front Closure Bra Without Underwire?

 What is the most comfortable fabric for a front closure bra without underwire for sensitive skin?

-Modal and bamboo fabrics are the gentlest options for sensitive skin because they're naturally hypoallergenic and resist bacterial buildup.
-Organic cotton blends also work well, especially if you need something that breathes and absorbs moisture throughout the day.
+Modal and bamboo fabrics are the gentlest options.
+They're naturally hypoallergenic and resist bacterial buildup, which is helpful for all-day wear.
+Organic cotton blends also work well if you need something that breathes and absorbs moisture throughout the day.

 How do I size a front closure bra without underwire for maximum support?

-Start by measuring your ribcage snugly for band size and your bust at the fullest point for cup size, then cross-reference with the brand's specific size chart.
-For front closure bras no underwire, many women find that going down a band size (if between sizes) provides extra support since there's no wire to help with lift.
+Measure your ribcage snugly for band size and your bust at the fullest point for cup size, then cross-reference with the brand's specific size chart.
+For wireless front closure bras, many women find that going down half a band size (if between sizes) provides extra support since there's no wire to assist with lift.